You will need to special order the roast already prepped and tied from your butcher.

 - Salt and freshly ground black pepper

-1 Mix together the roast seasonings of thyme, sage, salt and pepper.
+1 Season the pork roast: Mix together the roast seasonings of thyme, sage, salt and pepper.
 Rub all over the pork roast.
 Let roast sit (wrapped) at room temperature for an hour before roasting.

-2 Heat a large sauté pan on medium heat.
+2 Toast the cubed bread: Heat a large sauté pan on medium heat.
 Melt 2 Tbsp butter in the pan, add the cubed bread, and stir to coat the bread pieces with the melted butter.
 Let bread cubes toast; only turn them when they have become a little browned on a side.

-3 Heat a large (4 to 6-qt) pan on medium high heat.
+3 Brown the sausage: Heat a large (4 to 6-qt) pan on medium heat.
 Breaking of inch-sized chunks, add the Italian sausage to the pan, taking care not to crowd the bottom of the pan.

-Do not stir, just let cook until browned on one side, then flip the sausage over and brown on the other side.
-When browned, use a slotted spoon to remove, set aside.
+Do not stir, just let cook until lightly browned on one side, then flip the sausage over and brown on the other side.
+When lightly browned, use a slotted spoon to remove, set aside.